 Certifications as Career Boosts

 The breadth of IT networking certifications changes to reflect the evolution of IT.
 That’s why most need to be renewed every few years.
-Nevertheless, this doesn’t diminish the fact that these certificates are tickets to a better career in 2021 and beyond.
+Nevertheless, this doesn’t diminish the fact that these certificates are tickets to a better career.